pman06/Assessment_Repo/README.md

-# 🚀 Kubernetes Local Cluster Deployment Guide
+# 🚀Steps to Deploy Scripts

 This guide documents the steps I used to set up a Kubernetes local cluster, configure networking, deploy applications, manage secrets securely, and set up observability using Prometheus.